-Here are some examples of business to business firms and their products and services;
+Examples of business to business firms and their products and services

-- An engineering firm designs and fabricates steel structural components that are used in building construction (office blocks, supermarkets, apartment buildings) or in engineering construction (for example bridges or mineral processing plants).
+An engineering firm designs and fabricates steel structural components used in building construction (office blocks, supermarkets, apartment buildings) or in engineering construction (for example bridges or mineral processing plants).
 The completed steel structures are bought by building and engineering businesses.

-- An electronic component supplier designs and manufactures microprocessor chips (for example Intel).
-These are bought by computer motherboard manufacturers (for example MSI) who fit them to their product and in turn these motherboards are sold to PC manufacturers (for example Dell).
+An electronic component supplier designs and manufactures microprocessor chips (for example AMD).
+These are bought by computer motherboard manufacturers (for example MSI) who fit them to their product and in turn, these motherboards are sold to PC manufacturers.

-- An airplane manufacturer (for example BOEING) sells a Jumbo Jet to an airline (for example QANTAS).
+An aeroplane manufacturer (for example BOEING) sells a Jumbo Jet to an airline (for example QANTAS).